UPDATED: 1st July 2020

 For the community, registering serves to increase the foreigner demographic.
 The more foreigners registered in a particular borough, the more the Town Hall will be obliged to consider and accommodate their needs.
 However, the biggest benefit to the community is that the government allocates funds to each Town Hall based on its population count.
 The more people registered in a borough, the more funding that borough will receive for a variety of public services.

 Despite this, most residents only ever apply for the Empadronamiento for 2 reasons.
 Firstly, because they are applying for Residency, buying a car, or because they wish to enjoy resident travel discounts.
 To buy a car, the only accepted method for changing the car’s registered address at the Trafico department registry is to show an Empadronamiento.

-To obtain an Empadronamiento, simply go to your local Town Hall and find the correct office (typically ‘Oficina de Atencion al Ciudadano‘).
+If you go to make an appointment in person, find the correct office (typically ‘Oficina de Atencion al Ciudadano‘ or ‘Servicio al Ciudadano’ (SAC).
 There is usually a ‘take a ticket’ queueing system.
 There is no paperwork to complete, save that they will ask you to sign a form.
 You will need to take your original passport, NIE and proof of address (which can only be an original Rental Contract for your accommodation, or an Escritura (title deed) or Nota Simple (Land Registry Office Copy Entry) showing that you own a property in Tenerife.

 The certificate lasts for 6 months and typically costs around €4.

 EMPADRONAMIENTO TRAVEL DISCOUNT CERTIFICATE

 Once you are registered on the Empadronamiento (and regardless whether you choose to renew your actual Empadronamiento certificate every 6 months, you can apply for the corresponding Travel Certificate.
 Again, the application is made over the counter whilst you wait.
 You again need to take your passport, NIE and proof of address.